miftahulumam/lidar_camera_calib_chessboard/README.md

 This project leverages the OpenCV and Open3D Python libraries for image processing and 3D point cloud manipulation.

+This is part of a DeltaX recruitment, September 2025, in South Korea.

 ## Table of Contents

 - [Installation](#installation)